-The apprentice will develop skills and expertise in complex financial processes like final accounts, financial reports and returns, spreadsheet usage for accountants, VAT returns and professional ethics.
+The Assistant Accountant Apprenticeship or assistant accountant level 3 will develop skills and expertise in complex financial processes like final accounts, financial reports and returns, spreadsheet usage for accountants, VAT returns and professional ethics.
 At completion, the learner will be able to carry out routine financial activities and support for businesses and organisations of all sizes and types.

 KBM Tutors and Teachers will deliver coaching and learning to improve knowledge, skills and behaviours to meet the requirements of the assistant accounting standard as given below: